Your Odds of Publishing a Breakout Book Just Soared

 - Broader and more effective strategies for marketing their books and

-- Greater poise and confidence in both pitching their books and in leading public book readings
+- Greater poise and self-confidence in both pitching their books and in leading public book readings

 Most importantly, they get priceless, first-hand feedback from our judges, five industry pros, who have read their books from cover-to-cover.
 They also build personal relationships with the judges and network with them.
 In other words, everyone wins.
 (And it is possible that many of those, who do not officially “win” the competitions, may still be offered separate publishing/representation deals.)
 They also leave with books that they are now far more likely to place with other traditional publishers or to sell through their own self-publishing efforts.)